 Dr. John BelohlavekDr.
-John Belohlavek is the Dean of History at the University of South Florida in Tampa.
+John Belohlavek is the Professor and Former Chair of History at the University of South Florida in Tampa.
 He is an established author with his three books, titled: George M. Dallas: Jacksonian Patrician, Let the Eagle Soar: Foreign Policy of Andrew Jackson, and Broken Glass: Caleb Cushing and the Shattering of the Union.
 His scholarly expertise is in Florida studies, Native American studies, political history, social history, Civil War, colonial studies, and U.S. Foreign Affairs.

 He has participated in a variety of Florida Humanities Council-sponsored events, especially focusing on 19th century Florida.
 He has also served as a member of the Florida Humanities Council for the past two years with an emphasis on developing teacher skills/opportunities and statewide programs.
 He is a former member of the State Board of Community Colleges and served from June 1992 to September 2001.

 Mr. Randy BerridgeRandy Berridge has held the position of president of the Florida High Tech Corridor Council since its formation in 1996.
 He also currently serves as president of the Berridge Consulting Group, Inc., and Advisory Board Member of SunTrust Bank, N.A.
 Previously, Berridge held several management positions with AT&T Corporation including chair of the Central Florida AT&T Management Council; District Manager of Public Relations for the Florida Division; Manager of Legal and Divestiture Planning; and, Coordinating Supervisor of Budgets, Forecasts, Planning, Human Resources, and Manufacturing.
 He also served as a member on the State Board of Community Colleges from October 2000 to September 2005.